uThings/simcpu/doc_en/readme.txt

  1) To compile (see make_simcpu.bat):
     gcc -g -osimcpu.exe executor.c user_interface.c

- 2) To run in interactive mode (simcpu executable file format is documented in file_formats.txt):
+ 2) To simulate in interactive mode the SimCPU executable file foo.exx (simcpu executable file format is documented in file_formats.txt):

-    C:\>simcpu foo.exx
+    C:\>simcpu foo

     (if no file name is given on the command line, the program asks for one)